flakrimjusufi/grpc-with-rest/README.md

 grpc-with-rest provides a User-interface to create a credit card application.

-User-interface is a multistep react integrated with gRPC services.
+User-interface is a multistep React integrated with gRPC services.
 We are performing a transcoding of HTTP over gRPC and with this form we are sending a POST request [http://localhost:8090/card/createCreditCardApplication] to the server.

 ### To run the multistep form, cd to ui directory and execute the following command: